Available July 4, 2014

-When it was published in 1973, Corvette - America's Star-Spangled Sports Car was groundbreaking as the first book written about the Corvette, or any single car model for that matter.
-It has since been credited with helping to kick-start the exciting Corvette hobby, and four decades later is still widely regarded as the Corvette bible.
+When it was published in 1973, Star-Spangled Sports Car broke new ground as the first book devoted entirely to a single car model.
+It has since been credited with helping to kick-start the exciting Corvette hobby.
+Four decades after its original publication Classic and Sports Car declared, "Karl Ludvigsen's Corvette history remains the bible."

 Chapter 36: Racing Four by Four